iaprojectg8/Data-Extraction-from-GEE/README.md

 Thus you can extract the data with the button or draw another zone.
 If you need to stop the extraction during the process don't hesitate, the "Stop" button is in this purpose.

 Finally, you can download the folder containing all the exported data, that are stored on the drive.
-You just need to click on the button
+You just need to click on the button.
+If it is the first time that you make the app run, you will have to connect to your Google account linked to the GEE project to be able to download.
+Of course, if you did not follow my guide to create your credentials, you will not be able to download, you will get an error when connecting.

 Here is a brief video on how you can use the app.